Want the best of MindSets Fitness straight to your inbox? Sign up here.

 Lifting is all that

 My clients and I, we lift weights.
-We love it because resistance training gives you all the benefits – more energy, better sleep, better sex, and a great physique… plus it’s fun, lets us socialize, and can even bring opportunities for competition.
+We love it because resistance training gives you all the benefits – more energy, better sleep, more focus, better sex, and a great physique… plus it’s fun, lets us socialize, and can even bring opportunities for competition.
 Also, lifting makes our other hobbies more fulfilling.
 Whatever recreational activity you want to improve, lifting can help by building your strength, stability, and stamina.
 The women I work with fall in love with lifting weights, and it’s easy to see why when you realize it can provide almost every reward associated with working out.

 So, if you’re struggling to get moving, don’t beat yourself up.
 Work with your motivation instead.
 Maybe you haven’t found the right thing yet.
 Or maybe you shut down your own natural inspiration because you thought that working out for looks was not allowed or that lifting weights is not for women.
 Let me tell you, that’s bollocks.
 You do you.
 Whatever gets you motivated to get your beautiful butt moving is right.
 Now, get out there and find it.